 - He travelled a lot and met people from different walks of life.
 He spoke to people and urged them to dismantle the prevalent caste system.
-He also promoted industrialisation and science.
+He also promoted industrialization and science.
 He also advocated women’s empowerment and fought against superstitions.

-- He encouraged people to take up free thinking and accept the spirit of equality.
+- He encouraged people to take up free-thinking and accept the spirit of equality.

 - He also spread the teaching of neo-Vedanta, which essentially reconciles Dvaita (dualism) and Advaita (monism).
 He propagated the Hindu doctrine that each soul is divine and everyone should work towards manifesting that divine within oneself.

 - Swami Vivekananda is credited with spreading Hinduism in the west in a big way.
 He represented the Hindu religion at the Parliament of the World’s Religions in Chicago on 11th September 1893 and gave a brief speech.
-This speech which began with the now famous words, “Sisters and brothers of America!” drew widespread praise for the monk.
+This speech which began with the now-famous words, “Sisters and brothers of America!” drew widespread praise for the monk.
 The speech essentially said that people, through their different religious paths, try to reach the same goal.